ZB20-PKU/HyDeconv/README.md

 ├── Demo_Recon_WFM.tif       # Extracted file from `Demo_Recon.zip`
 └── ...
 ```

+### 4. Set Up Conda Environment and Install Dependencies
+Open a terminal (or Anaconda Prompt) and navigate to the root directory of the project.
+Then run the following commands:

 ## 📖 Detailed Documentation
 For full instructions on software installation, operation, and configuration, please refer to the handbook: